awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-caching.md

 **Note**
  Creating or deleting a cache takes about 4 minutes for API Gateway to complete\.
 When a cache is created, the **Cache status** value changes from `CREATE_IN_PROGRESS` to `AVAILABLE`\.
 When cache deletion is completed, the **Cache status** value changes from `DELETE_IN_PROGRESS` to an empty string\.

 When you enable caching within a stage's **Cache Settings**, only `GET` methods are cached\.
-To ensure the safety and availability of your API, we recommend that you not change this setting\.
+To ensure the safety and availability of your API, we recommend that you don't change this setting\.
 However, you can enable caching for other methods by [overriding method settings](#override-api-gateway-stage-cache-for-method-cache)\.

  If you would like to verify if caching is functioning as expected, you have two general options:
 +  Inspect the CloudWatch metrics of **CacheHitCount** and **CacheMissCount** for your API and stage\.